dailydotdev/daily/README.md

 * [daily-monetization](https://github.com/dailynowco/daily-monetization) - Serving ads from different providers including CodeFund, BuySellAds and self-hosted campaigns.
 * [daily-functions](https://github.com/dailynowco/daily-functions) - Monorepo with Cloud Functions which mostly take care of ingesting new content but also web push and others.

+## Want to help?

+Looking to contribute to Daily?
+Awesome!
+We are glad to hear it, check out our [guidelines](https://github.com/dailynowco/daily/blob/master/CONTRIBUTING.md).

 ## Architecture

 <p align="center">
     <img src="/assets/arch.png" alt="Daily architecture" width="700">
 </p>

 ## Tech Stack